Rúnar Már Sigurjónsson

-Rúnar Már Sigurlaugarson Sigurjónsson (born 18 June 1990) is an Icelandic professional footballer who plays as a midfielder for Liga I club Voluntari.
+Rúnar Már Sigurlaugarson Sigurjónsson (born 18 June 1990) is an Icelandic professional footballer who plays as a midfielder for Besta deild karla club ÍA.

 He started out his senior career at local team Tindastóll, after which he went on to compete professionally in the Netherlands, Sweden, Switzerland, Kazakhstan and Romania.

 Rúnar recorded his full debut for Iceland in November 2012, in a 2–0 friendly win over Andorra in which he scored.
 He was selected for the UEFA Euro 2016, but did not make any appearances in the tournament.

 Club career

 Early career

 Rúnar started his career at hometown club Tindastóll before switching to HK when he moved to the Capital Region at 17 years of age.
 He played a season with HK's reserve side, Ýmir, in the lowest league before being promoted to the senior squad, managing by that time to have featured in all four divisions of Icelandic football after appearing in the 2009 1. deild karla.